DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Best Approach:
 Student: "the steps still seem random"
-Tutor: "Let's make a table.
-For [3,2,1]:
+Tutor: "Remember how we tracked each number's comparisons before.
+Let's organize what we see with [3,2,1]:
-3 needs: 2 comparisons
+3 needs: 2 comparisons..."
-2 needs: 1 comparison
-1 needs: 0 comparisons
-What do you notice?"
-[Organizes information to make pattern visible]
+[Connects to previous successful analysis approach] [Organizes information to make pattern visible]
 ```